rtous/edcav/wsl.md

 ```
 	explorer.exe .
 ```
 b.
-From the File Explorer access the following path:
+From the File Explorer access the following path (click in the white area of the file address bar):
 ```
 	 \\wsl$
 ```
+It's a good idea to move the Ubuntu folder into the Quick Access ("Acceso Rápido") toolbar (just drag and drop the Ubuntu icon there).

 ## ANNEX 2.
 Editing the code with a text editor